 Myth 9: You should have as many things as possible on your landing page so someone will convert on something

-If you give to many options on a page, you'll probably find that your visitors get distracted and your conversion rates start to drop.
+If you give too many options on a page, you'll probably find that your visitors get distracted and your conversion rates start to drop.
 It may be best for you to remove anything that's not directly related to the main content of the page.

 Myth 10: Once they're in place, leave them alone

-There's no sense to making a landing page and then just leaving it to run.
+There's no sense in making a landing page and then just leaving it to run.
 You need to know if it's working as it should.
 But you also need to know if it needs to be improved.
 This can be done through a series of A/B testing.

 If you find that version B is bringing in more conversions than version A, then you probably need to change it over.

-This should be done every so often, so that your landing pages are the best version that they can be.
+This should be done every so often so that your landing pages are the best version that they can be.